Accounting (ACC)

 Credit Hours: 4.00 Total Contact Hours: 4.00 Lecture Hours: 4.00

-Focuses on financial reporting theory and application at the intermediate level as related to balance sheet valuation and income determination.
-Accounting applications for cash, temporary investments, receivables and inventory are also examined.
+Focuses on financial reporting theory and its application at the intermediate level, specifically related to balance sheet valuation and income determination.
+The course also covers accounting applications for cash, temporary investments, receivables, and inventory.

 Prerequisites: ACC 1010.